-

 Leave a comment

-52 Ancestors in 52 Weeks 2021 – Week 45: Stormy Weather.
+52 Ancestors: Week 35: Disaster.
 My ancestors John Cogswell / Elizabeth Thompson – The Great Colonial Hurricane of 1635 – The Ship Angel Gabriel

 The ship Angel Gabriel was a 240-ton English passenger galleon.
 They journeyed from England to Massachusetts in a fleet of five ships, the Angel Gabriel joined by the James, the Elizabeth (Bess), the Mary and the Diligence.
 They left Bristol England on 4 June 1635.
 The Angel Gabriel was captained by Robert Andrews of Norwich, Norfolk, England. … Continue reading →